Blobanium/PerformacraftX-Modpack/README.md

 Please note that some mods have been modified for compatability reasons (any mods that have been modified are displayed with a "*" right after their name)

+**NOTE:** only a few mods in this list are not yet inside the modpack at the moment

 ### Required Dependencies/Critical Mods

 [Architectury](https://www.curseforge.com/minecraft/mc-mods/architectury-fabric) - shedaniel